kreativity07/API_WeatherPy/README.md

 You must use the Matplotlib or Pandas plotting libraries.
 You must include a written description of three observable trends based on the data.
 You must use proper labeling of your plots, including aspects like: Plot Titles (with date of analysis) and Axes Labels.
-See Example Solution for a reference on expected format.